INFORMATIONAL VIDEO and WEBINAR

 This cost includes meals and lodgings at Woolman Hill for three residencies (10 days and nights), honorarium and expenses for the teaching team (including guest teachers), administrative expenses, publicity and teaching materials, technology for videos and webinars.

-We hope to receive grants that allow us to offer a reduced registration fee and scholarship assistance for participants who have limited financial resources.
+We have received grants that allow us to offer a reduced registration fee and scholarship assistance for participants who have limited financial resources.
 We also strongly encourage participants to apply directly for financial assistance.
 Possible sources include:

 1. Lyman Fund (applications due March 15 and September 15)